Drakkar-Software/OctoBot-Blog/2022-08-trading-orders.md

 # Limit order, the most valuable

 When it comes to trading, there are different types of orders that can be placed in order to execute a trade.
 Among these, the limit order is often considered the most valuable due to its ability to help traders get the best possible price for their desired asset.
 A limit order is a type of trade that gives you exact instructions on when and how much to buy or sell an asset at any time in future.
-Your trade will be executed either once your price is met or if there are significant changes in the value of this asset.
+Your trade will be executed either once your price is met.

 # Stop order, securing your money